Those are the rules I use for my Chtulhu-esque investigation games. I like BitD, so it's inspired by that system.

 Magick:

 Reading tomes requires an Action-roll.
 Most likely, Asses, Endure, and Procure; but others are thinkable depending on the work.
 Maybe the Investigator has to softly whisper charming words so the book opens up to them?
-Afterwards, there should be some kind of Will roll with a modifier depending on how bad the tome is.
+Afterwards, there should be some kind of Mind-roll with a modifier depending on how bad the tome is.
 Knowledge is dangerous.
 Having read the tome should always give a narrative benefit: now the Investigator knows something relevant they didn't before.
-Maybe the weakness of a horror or maybe a new clue where to go next.
+Maybe the weakness of a horror, or maybe a new clue where to go next.

 Tomes could include spells.
-I think, learning a spell really depends on the spell and the tome.
-If it's a quick chant maybe the Investigator can learn it just while studying the tome, with no further roll needed but maybe it's a hidden ritual that has to be uncovered with more rolls.
+I think learning a spell really depends on the spell and the tome.
+If it's a quick chant, maybe the Investigator can learn it just while studying the tome, with no further roll needed, but maybe it's a hidden ritual that has to be uncovered with more rolls.

 Spells that are uncovered can be used (who would have guessed).
-Spells should be handled individually also.
+Spells should be handled individually, also.
 There are different axes that can be modified to create an individual spell.

 Magick: What does the spell actually do?
 I think the best spells have effects that are explainable otherwise.
 Only powerful Magick should be visibly magical.

-Action: Does the spell require an Action to cast or does it just work?
+Action: Does the spell require an Action to cast, or does it just work?

 Ingredients: Does the spell require special preparation?
-Some ingredients are easy to gather but for some, the Investigators might need to spend time, money and effort to gather.
+Some ingredients are easy to gather, but for some, the Investigators might need to spend time, money, and effort to gather.

 Memorization: Can the spell be learned by heart, or does the caster require notes of the incantation?

-I think the best spells are just designed by the GM, for the book it can be found in and for a specific investigation or campaign.
+I think the best spells are just designed by the GM, for the book it can be found in, and for a specific investigation or campaign.

 Comments